- HX DAILY

 Munger’s ability to generate a pithy – and incredibly insightful – quote is incomparable.

-Recently, we read a piece by our colleague Sean King of The Rude Awakening, and he introduced me to Munger’s “mental models.”
+Recently, we read a piece by our colleague Sean Ring of The Rude Awakening, and he introduced me to Munger’s “mental models.”

 As Sean says, these are “…guiding principles and ways of thinking that he’s (Munger) curated from a broad spectrum of disciplines.
 Munger’s approach isn’t about memorizing facts or executing rigid strategies but constructing a ‘latticework of mental models’ that integrate knowledge from psychology, economics, biology, and other fields to make better decisions.”